mortenscheel/laravel-query-recorder/README.md

 ## Usage

+This package comes with a couple of recorders.

-### Recording Queries to CSV
+### Recording all queries to CSV

 The package includes a CSV recorder that can write all queries to a CSV file.
-Use it in your controllers:
+Example use in a controller:

 ```php
 use Scheel\QueryRecorder\Facades\QueryRecorder;